tjworks/tapdata-docs-en/docs/introduction/use-cases.md

 ## Real-time Metrics Calculation

-Utilize Tapdata's real-time aggregation calculation capabilities for statistical calculations on logs, clickstreams, or database events in a streaming manner, producing various operational metrics such as login counts and conversion funnels.
+Utilize Tapdata's real-time aggregation calculation capabilities for statistical calculations on logs, click streams, or database events in a streaming manner, producing various operational metrics such as login counts and conversion funnels.